lsst-camera-visualization/lsst-vis/README.md

 - [ ] Add more detailed documentation on Docker.

 ### Known Issues
 - [ ] Updating the python script might not be effective immediately.
 Probably due to file I/O issue with docker volume being attached.
+Both front end and back end code are attached as separate volume.